NeelNetwork/Core/README.md

 # Sawtooth Marketplace

-_Sawtooth Marketplace_ is a blockchain application built on Hyperledger Sawtooth, allowing users to exchange quantities of customized "Assets" with other users on the blockchain.
+_Neel Network_ is a blockchain application built on Hyperledger Sawtooth, allowing users to exchange quantities of customized "Assets" with other users on the blockchain.
 This repo contains a number of components which together with a _Hyperledger Sawtooth_ validator, will run a Sawtooth